htsmto/OmicsBridge/docs/Cilinical_data.md

 ## <u>**4.
 Mutation analysis**</u>

-This section enables you to explore and analyse gene mutations within your selected cohort.
-You can examine mutation frequencies across different patient groups and investigate their impact on survival and gene expression.
+This section helps you analyse gene mutations in the selected cohort.

-To begin your analysis, you need to specify which genes to investigate.
-You have three options:
+1. Input the genes to investigate by:

-1. Enter gene names one per line in the text box (please avoid extra spaces)
+    - Entering gene names one per line in the text box ('Text input')
-2. Choose to analyse all genes in the dataset
+    - Choosing to analyse all genes in the dataset ('Use all genes')
-3. Select genes from a previously saved Custom Gene Set
+    - Selecting a geneset from the Custom Geneset ('Select from custom genesets')
+2. Filter the samples if necessary
+    - By default, all cohort samples are included ('Use all samples')

-By default, the analysis includes all samples in the cohort.
-For more targeted analysis, you can filter samples using metadata categories such as treatment group, cancer subtype, or patient demographics.
-This allows you to compare mutation patterns across different patient populations.
+    - When choosing 'Use the selected samples by a specific category', you can filter samples using metadata (treatment group, cancer subtype, demographics) for targeted analysis

-After clicking the start button, you'll get:

-- A comprehensive table showing the number of samples with mutations in each gene and their corresponding mutation frequencies
-- A visual **bar plot** in the 'Frequency Plot' tab displaying either the top genes by mutation count or by mutation frequency
+3. Click the start button.
+A Results table will appear in the bottom left section.
+The following plots will be generated in the tabs:
+    - **Frequency Plot** tab:
+    A bar plot showing the frequency or the counts of mutated genes.
+The Y-axis displays either mutation count or frequency (%).
+You can adjust the number of genes to display.
+    - **Survival analysis** tab:
-- In the 'Survival analysis' tab, a Kaplan-Meier curve comparing survival outcomes between wild-type and mutant groups for your selected gene
+    Select an event for survival analysis.
+Clicking a gene name displays a Kaplan-Meier curve comparing the wild-type patients and the mutant patients.
+    - **Gene expression plot** tab:
+    This comparison examines the expression levels between the wild-type and mutant groups.
+        1. Click a gene in the mutation analysis results table
+        2. Enter genes in the input field to generate a table listing these genes
-- In the 'Gene expression' tab, a comparison of gene expression levels between wild-type and mutant groups
+        3. Click a gene from the Input genes table to generate a plot comparing its expression between the wild-type and mutant patients

 ??? success  "Adjustable graph parameters"
-    - Can choose to show either the number of samples with mutations or the mutation frequency
+    1. Frequency Plot
+        - Plot size (width and height)
+        - X and Y label size
+        - Legend size
+        - Colours for highest and lowest mutant count/frequency
+        - Number of genes to display
+        - White background option
-    - Can choose to show a score on top of each bar
+        - Option to hide scores on each bar
-    - The number of genes to show in the bar plot
+    2. Survival analysis
-    - The size (width and height) of the figure.
+        - Figure size (width and height)
-    - The size of the X and Y axis/label font size.
+        - X and Y axis/label font size
+        - Legend title size
+        - Colours for high and low expression groups
+    3. Gene expression plot
+        - Plot size (width and height)
+        - X and Y label size
-    - The size of the legend font and the score font
+        - Graph title and legend font size
-    - Use a white background
-    - The colour of the bar plot
+        - Colours for wild-type and mutant groups

 ## <u>**5.
 Gene expression across subtypes**</u>

-When metadata for the cohort is provided and patients can be divided into subtypes, users can compare gene expression across these groups.
+When metadata for the cohort is provided and patients can be divided into subtypes, users can compare gene expression across patient subgroups.

-Enter your genes of interest and select a category for subtyping from the "Group by" menu.
-Click "Start comparing" to analyse gene expression across subtypes using statistical tests.
-For two subtypes, the tool uses the Wilcox test; for three or more subtypes, it uses the Kruskal-Wallis test.
-The results table shows statistical scores (W values for two subtypes, H values for three or more) and p-values, sorted by p-value.
-Therefore, genes at the top of the table show the largest expression differences between subtypes.
-Click any row to display a visualization on the right.
-You can choose between Box plot, Violin plot, Swarm plot, or Violin + Swarm plot formats.
+1. Enter the genes or select a custom geneset
+2. Select a category for subtype from the "Group by" drop-down menu
+3. Click "Start comparing" to compare gene expression across subtypes.
+Note that visualisation may be slow and cluttered when there are many subtypes in the selected group.
+4. A result table with statistical scores and p-values will be generated.
+Statistical scores include W values for two subtypes and H values for three or more subtypes.
+5. Clicking any row in the table displays a visualisation on the right.
+Available plot types include Box plot, Violin plot, Swarm plot, or Violin + Swarm plot

 ??? success  "Adjustable graph parameters"
-    - the size (width and height) of the figure.
+    - Figure size (width and height)
-    - the size of the X and Y axis/label font size.
+    - X and Y axis/label font size
-    - the size of the graph title.
+    - Graph title size
-    - the colour for the high- and low-expression group.
+    - Colour palette for each subtype

 ## <u>**6.
 Signature analysis**</u>

+This section performs signature analysis on gene expression data from the selected cohort to evaluate the activity or presence of specific biological processes.

+1. Choose the input type by either:
+    - Selecting from custom gene sets
+    - Entering gene names line by line
+2. Select the calculation method:
+    - GSVA (Gene Set Variation Analysis) or ssGSEA (single-sample Gene Set Enrichment Analysis) is available.
+    - What is GSVA and ssGSEA?

+        GSVA (Gene Set Variation Analysis) calculates an enrichment score for each gene set by transforming gene expression data into a pathway activity score across samples.
+It uses kernel-based density estimation to assess the relative enrichment of a gene set, comparing it to the overall expression distribution in the dataset.

+        ssGSEA (single-sample Gene Set Enrichment Analysis), on the other hand, ranks genes within each sample and calculates an enrichment score based on the ranked positions of genes in a gene set.
+It evaluates how consistently genes of a set are positioned at the top or bottom of the ranked gene list for each individual sample.

+        In summary, GSVA works across samples to estimate pathway activity, while ssGSEA focuses on ranking genes within each sample to calculate enrichment scores.

+3. Click the start button.
+This generates a result table with scores for each sample.
+4. Three plots are generated:
+    - **Survival analysis plot** tab:
+        - Generates a Kaplan-Meier plot.
+        - Allows selection of methods to split samples into high and low-score patients: either by median or comparing Top 25% vs Bottom 25%.
+    - **Score comparison** tab:
+        - Select the group to compare signature scores and click the start button.
+        - Four plot types are available (Box plot, Violin plot, Swarm plot, and Violin + Swarm plot).
+    - **Distribution** tab:
+        - Generates a histogram of signature scores to help determine appropriate sample splitting criteria.

+??? success  "Adjustable graph parameters"
+    - **Survival analysis plot**
+        - Figure size (width and height)
+        - X and Y axis/label font size
+        - Legend title size
+        - Colors for high and low expression groups
+    - **Score comparison plot**
+        - Figure size (width and height)
+        - X and Y axis/label font size
+        - Legend title size
+        - Color palette
+    - **Histogram**
+        - Figure size (width and height)
+        - X and Y axis/label font size
+        - Legend title size
+        - Histogram bin color
+        - Number of histogram bins

 ## <u>**7.
 Deconvolution analysis**</u>